 If changes aren’t made to stop pyramiding from continuing to develop, your tortoise’s life could be in danger.
 This condition can lead to other health issues and complications with a tortoise’s way of life.

-Paying close attention to your tortoise and watching for the early signs of pyramiding.
+Pay close attention to your tortoise and check for the early signs of pyramiding.
 While pyramiding isn’t reversible, it can be stopped from progressing.

 Pyramiding in Captive vs. Wild Tortoises

-The University of Exeter stated that pyramiding is often difficult to avoid when raising tortoises in captivity because it’s hard to replicate the environment and diet of tortoises living in the wild.
+The University of Exeter stated that pyramiding is often difficult to avoid when raising tortoises in captivity because it’s hard to replicate a natural environment and diet.

 Wild tortoises rarely develop pyramiding, so it’s apparent that pyramiding results from tortoises in captivity getting too much or too little of things they’d otherwise be getting in the wild.